Hebrews 11

 Furthermore, the word ‘hupostasis,’ assurance, was also used to describe a collection of documents, or title deeds, deposited for safe-keeping, as proof of one’s claim to a property.

-And, notice that the word ‘things’ is the word ‘pragma’ which means ‘a thing-done.’
+And, notice that the word ‘things’ is the word ‘pragma’ in Greek, which means ‘a thing-done.’
 So, faith is the title deed to everything hoped for.
 It is your assurance, your guarantee, your proof.

 1. Faith is the basis of conviction, the foundation of all our hopes for the future.